philsmd/mongodb2hashcat/README.md

 # Explanation of the hash format

-if the backup was generated with SCRAM-SHA-1:
+If the hashes are using SCRAM-SHA-1:
  `$mongodb-scram$*0*user_name*iter*base64_salt*base64_digest`

 SCRAM-SHA-256 hashes: